 Setting up LSE VPN on Windows

-A Virtual Private Network (VPN) allows your computer or mobile device to behave as if it is connected directly to the LSE network enabling SECURE remote access to your LSE networked drives (H: space) or personal web space (U: space).
+A Virtual Private Network (VPN) allows your computer or mobile device to behave as if it is connected directly to the LSE network enabling SECURE remote access to your networked drives and remote servers.

 Click on the link below to download the Pulse Secure client and then click on the .msi file to install the software on your computer.

 Now go to Step 4 to add the new connection settings.

 Step 3: How to remove the old VPN settings and connections

 - Open the Pulse Secure client.